ABS: an Analytical method of Blind Separation of CMB from foregrounds: Introduction

 A major challenge of CMB B-mode detection is to accurately remove polarized galactic foregrounds \citep{2015arXiv150201588P,2015arXiv150205956P,2015arXiv150606660P}.
 At CMB frequency of $\sim 100$ GHz, a major foreground is the galactic thermal dust, which likely dominates over CMB B-mode at $\nu\ga 100$ GHz, even for the cleanest sky areas \citep{2015PhRvL.114j1301B}.
 Synchrotron emission may be another major foreground, especially at lower frequency.
 Other polarized foregrounds such as spinning dust \citep{2011A&A...536A..20P,2015arXiv150201588P} and magnetic dust \citep{2012ApJ...757..103D,2015A&A...576A.107P} may also be non-negligible.

 Usually CMB experiments rely on multi-frequency information to remove foregrounds (e.g. \citet{2015arXiv150201588P,2015arXiv150205956P,2015arXiv150606660P,PIXIE11,PRISM}).
 This kind of approaches faces a major uncertainty, namely the exact frequency dependences of foregrounds and the exact number of independent foreground components are unknown.
 For example, recently Planck found that dust foregrounds at $217$ and $353$ GHz bands are decorrelated at a few percent level, meaning the existence of multiple dust components.
 This may lead to a significant bias in $r$ (tensor-to-scalar ratio) \citep{2016MNRAS.458.2032R,2016arXiv160607335P,2016arXiv160608922P}.
 To avoid such potential bias, various methods blind of foregrounds, such as the internal linear combination (ILC) method and the independent component analysis (ICA) method, have been constructed (e.g. the review article by \citet{2007astro.ph..2198D}).
 Many of them have been applied in CMB observations such as WMAP and Planck, and enabled high precision CMB measurements (e.g. \citet{2015arXiv150205956P,2018arXiv180706208P} for a summary).
 Nevertheless, given the stringent requirement of accurate CMB measurement, there are still ongoing efforts to improve existing methods or developing new methods (e.g. \citet{2018arXiv180700830U}).
-Here we report the {\bf ABS} method, which stands for the {\bf A}nalytical method of {\bf B}lind {\bf S}eparation of CMB from foregrounds.
-It can be treated as post-processing on the matrix of cross bandpower between frequency bands, which are heavily compressed products of the original (noisy) maps.
-It works on any single multipole bin.
-Due to the fact that CMB B-mode has a known (blackbody) frequency dependence, a set of specific linear algebra operations on this measured matrix automatically returns the bandpower $\mathcal{D}_{\rm B}(\ell)$, the most important B-mode statistics.
-The measurement procedure is completely fixed by the measured matrix and survey specifications, with no assumptions on foregrounds.
-Since it does not rely on fitting procedures, it is numerically stable and fast.